PBGUX/pb-design-system/README.md

 ],
 ```

+## Optional:

-_Optional_: to use Bootstrap 4's javascript components (dropdowns, tooltips, and/or popovers) you will also need to install Boostrap 4 `npm install bootstrap` and load its js files in the scripts array:
+To use Bootstrap 4's javascript components (dropdowns, tooltips, and/or popovers) you will also need to install Boostrap 4 `npm install bootstrap` and load its js files in the scripts array:

 ```json
  "scripts": [